Meet the Elysium team.

 “Sirtuins are kind of like an orchestra working together to produce a symphony, but each piece, each section, has its own role,” Guarente says.
 “Together you get a unified outcome, which we think is improved health.”
 At the time of Dr. Guarente’s original discovery there were a few hundred scientific papers on sirtuins.
 Now there are more than 12,000.

-These discoveries about the role of sirtuins and NAD+ in health are the foundation for Basis.
+These discoveries about the role of sirtuins and NAD+ are the foundation for Basis.